Table of Contents

 That said, it’s imperative for ecommerce businesses to balance security with user experience, as overly complex login processes can lead to cart abandonment and lost sales.

-Some of the emerging and most progressive authentication approaches in ecommerce include:
+Some of the emerging and most advanced authentication methods in ecommerce include:

-Adaptive multi-factor authentication (MFA): Rather than standard MFA implementations – which can introduce friction for legitimate users – organizations are moving to implement risk-based MFA approaches that enforce MFA only for suspicious or anomalous login attempts.
+Adaptive multi-factor authentication (MFA): Rather than standard MFA —which can cause unnecessary friction, risk-based approaches enforce MFA only for suspicious or anomalous login attempts.

 Passwordless authentication: Improving the user experience and security by eliminating passwords altogether by adopting methods like social login, magic links, or biometrics.